polym8th/Harvest/README.md

             - Users can delete their account or cancel their subscription.
         - **Logout** - The user can log out of the General dashboard.

+### Future Planned Additions

+  - **Implement a Paid Subscription User Portal** - In the future, I plan to implement a paid subscription portal that grants clients or general users access to premium features upon registering with the Harvest platform.
+  - Content creators will retain free access, as long as they continue contributing articles to the platform.

 ![Register](https://github.com/IsaHu-dev/Harvest/blob/main/media/readme/screens/register.webp)